Spark DataFrames Concepts

 Partitioning

-When saving a DataFrame, you can partition by the value of a field (or several):
+When saving a DataFrame, you can partition by the value of a field (or several) to get Hive-partitioned output:

 comments.write.partitionBy('subreddit').parquet('output')